Jesse Ventura: Acting career

 Near the end of his wrestling career, Ventura began an acting career.
 He appeared in the movie Predator (1987), whose cast included future California Governor Arnold Schwarzenegger and future Kentucky gubernatorial candidate Sonny Landham.
 Ventura became close friends with Schwarzenegger during the production of Predator.
 He appeared in two episodes of Zorro filmed in Madrid, Spain, in 1991.
 He had a starring role in the 1990 sci-fi movie Abraxas, Guardian of the Universe.
-He had supporting roles in The Running Man, No Holds Barred, Thunderground, Demolition Man, Repossessed, Ricochet, The Master of Disguise (in which he steals the Liberty Bell), Ready to Rumble, and Batman & Robin—the first and last of these also starring Schwarzenegger.
+He had supporting roles in The Running Man (again with Schwarzenegger), No Holds Barred, Thunderground, Demolition Man, Repossessed, Ricochet, The Master of Disguise (in which he steals the Liberty Bell), Ready to Rumble, and Batman & Robin—the first and last of these also starring Schwarzenegger.
 Ventura made a cameo appearance in Major League II as "White Lightning".
 He appeared as a self-help guru (voice only) in The Ringer, trying to turn Johnny Knoxville into a more confident worker.
 Ventura had a cameo in The X-Files episode "Jose Chung's From Outer Space" as a Man in Black alongside fellow 'MiB' Alex Trebek.
 In 2008, Ventura was in the independent comedy Woodshop, starring as high school shop teacher Mr. Madson.
 The film was released September 7, 2010.

 Filmography

 Other media

-Ventura was a bodyguard for the Rolling Stones rock band in the late 1970s and 1980s.
+Ventura was a bodyguard for The Rolling Stones in the late 1970s and 1980s.
 Its lead singer, Mick Jagger, said of him, "He's done us proud, hasn't he?
 He's been fantastic."

 In the late 1980s, Ventura appeared in a series of Miller Lite commercials.

 In 1989, Ventura co-hosted the four episodes of the DiC Entertainment children's program Record Breakers: World of Speed along with Gary Apple.
 In 1991, the pilot episode for Tag Team, a television program about two ex-professional wrestlers turned police officers, starred Ventura and Roddy Piper.

 Ventura also co-hosted the short-lived syndicated game show The Grudge Match alongside sportscaster Steve Albert.

 Between 1995 and 1998, Ventura had radio call-in shows on KFAN 1130 and KSTP 1500 in Minneapolis–Saint Paul.
 He also had a brief role on the television soap opera The Young and the Restless in 1999.